PopovEvgeniy/txtview/readme.txt

                     Simple tool for printing a text files to console by Popov Evgeniy Alekseyevich

-                                           Version 0.7.0.4
+                                           Version 0.7.0.5

 Description and usage

 This program is a simple tool for printing a text files to console.
-It is simular to Unix "cat" utility.
+It is similar to Unix "cat" utility.
 Txt view breaking up a large text file to a few pages while it print to console.
 Each page is 25 lines.
 Use Enter key to go to next page.